manasesjesus/c8y_hw_microservice_java/awesome-tutorial.md

 ### Device creation

-create the managedObjects using the API
+create the decive managedObjects using the API

+explain what it does/have the option to be tracked